 Since you’re not obligated to exercise your options contract, you can simply allow it to expire worthless if a trade doesn’t work out in your favour.
 This is also true for binary options trading – the amount you lose in a losing trade is simply the amount you paid in premiums.

 Options trading in the UK has leveraged baked into every position.
 You only put down a small amount of money – the premium – to open a position.
 Yet your return is still based on the difference between the asset price at expiration and the strike price in your contract.
-High potential returns from low-cost trades is one of the main reasons that traders turn to options.

-Is Options Trading Profitable?
+Is Options Trading a Good Idea?

 Let’s say you pay £50 in premiums for the option to buy 1,000 shares of BT stock at a strike price of £1.12.
 If BT shares only rise to £1.12, you have still lost £50 in premiums since there’s no discount relative to the market.
 However, if BT shares rise to, say, £1.20, you earn £0.08 per share for a total of £80.
 After accounting for the £50 you paid in premiums, you turn a £30 profit – a return of 60%.